visitor19/visitor19.github.io/_pages/codeJournal.md

   image: /images/about.png
 ---

->This page will list all my software dev related posts.
+>This page will list my software dev related posts.